typetron/typetron.org/tutorials/twitter-clone/notifications.md

         )
         await tweet.media.save(...mediaFiles.map(media => new Media({path: media})))

-        /**
-         * When the replyParent property is sent, it means the user replied this tweet.
-         */
-        if (form.replyParent) {
-            await this.addNotification(tweet, form.replyParent, 'reply')
+        return tweet
     }

+    private async addNotification(tweet: Tweet, parentTweet: Tweet, type: 'reply' | 'retweet') {
+        const parentTweetUser = parentTweet.user.get()
         /**
-         * When the retweetParent property is sent, it means the user retweeted this tweet.
+         * We need to create a notification if the user that replied/retweeted with this tweet is not its author.
          */
-        if (form.retweetParent) {
-            await this.addNotification(tweet, form.retweetParent, 'retweet')
-        }

-        await tweet.load('user')

-        return TweetModel.from(tweet)
-    }

-    private async addNotification(tweet: Tweet, parent: number, type: 'reply' | 'retweet') {
-        const parentTweet = await Tweet.find(parent)
-        const parentTweetUser = parentTweet?.user.get()
-        /**
-         * we need to create a notification if the user that replied/retweeted with this tweet is not its author.
-         */
         if (parentTweetUser && parentTweetUser.id !== this.user.id) {
             const notification = await Notification.firstOrCreate({
-                type: type,
                 user: parentTweetUser,
                 readAt: undefined,
+                type,
                 tweet
             })
-            await notification.notifiers.attach(this.user.id)
+            await notification.notifiers.add(this.user.id)
         }
     }